Denys-Priadko/scinote-python-api-client-example/readme.md

-# Basic python client for obtaining access to the SciNote API
+# Introduction into API with automation agents

+Hello!
+To make the API more accessible and easier to manage, we are introducing automation agents.
+Once you create yours under the "Automate with API" menu, a new team will be automatically created, titled "[Your name]'s API testing team".
+This will be a sandbox for you to safely test the API, before you give it access to your data and even to the data of your colleagues (with their or your supervisor's permission, of course).

+You and your newly created automation agent will be the first two users in this sandbox team.
+For now, your automation agent will only be able to access and alter the data within this team.

 ## Requirements
-- Python 3 with standard lib
+- Python 3 with standard libraries.
-- Computer with the access to the SciNote
+- A computer with access to SciNote@UBT.
-- SciNote username and password
-- SciNote API ID and secret

 ## Procedure
+- To get the code examples onto your computer, clone this GitHub repository, for instance, by clicking "Code => Download zip".
+- If you haven't done so yet, create an API automation agent in SciNote@UBT under the "Automate with API" menu (bottom left corner of the screen).
-- Update the settings.json file
+- Copy the automation agent credentials into the settings.json file
-- Obtain the authorization code url
-- Open the url, sign in, authorize the app
-- Copy the authorization code to settings.yml
 - Obtain the access and refresh tokens
-- Run the example
+- Run examples

 ### Updating the settings.json
 Open the settings.json file, it should look a bit like this: